3mdeb/96boards-docs-wiki/LatestSnapshots.md

 The HiKey board uses a standard DC Jack with a 1.7mm barrel, center pin positive.
 An adapter cable is provided with the board to also enable the use of power supplies with 2.1mm barrel jacks.

 ### Monitor, Keyboard and Mouse
 A standard monitor or TV supporting at least 640x480 resolution is required.
 Interlaced operation is not currently supported.
-The maximum resolutions currently supported are 1920x1080p or 1600x1200p.
-Information on selecting the resolution is provided below.
+The maximum resolutions currently supported are 1920x1080p or 1920x1200p.
+Information on selecting the resolution is [provided below](#section-52).
 The keyboard and mouse can be combined or separate.

 ### Powering up the Board
 Link 1-2 causes HiKey to auto-power up when power is applied.
 The other two links should be not fitted (open).
 If Link 1-2 is not installed then the back edge push button switch is used to power on the HiKey board.